Harriet T. Weaver Trust

 As one of her children, it gives me great pleasure to initiate the establishment of this Trust Fund through the Lake of Bays Heritage Foundation and thus acknowledge the many deeds of Harriet Weaver in a way that provides a lasting memory of her."

-For support of her studies in environmental sciences at Carleton University.
+For support of her studies in Environmental & Earth Sciences at McMaster University.

 PREVIOUS RECIPIENTS OF THE HARRIET T. WEAVER BURSARY